sdsanchezm/linux-all/cert_CA/README.md

     - `sudo systemctl` -- all installed services status

 ### adduser
+- interactive way to create a user (ask for each detail)
 - Example
     - `adduser jara1`
     - `sudo adduser jara1` - create the new user